Jim Downey (comedian): Saturday Night Live

-Downey returned to the show in 2000.
-He continued to write for the show until 2013, pausing only in 2005 to work on a novel.
 For an October 2000 sketch satirizing a recent presidential debate, Downey coined the word "strategery" for then-presidential candidate George W. Bush to say, based on Bush's reputation for difficulty with public speaking.
 The word soon began to be used in a tongue-in-cheek fashion by members of Bush's own administration, as well as by political pundits on both sides, to refer to the Bush administration's political strategy.